Y Ty Vietnam is a border highland commune of Bat Xat district with a natural land area of 8654 ha and 11.94 km of border.

 Transportation From Lao Cai to Y Ty – Vietnam

-Although only about 80km from Lao Cai (along Bat Xat – A Lu), the time to come to Y Ty is quite long, about 5-6 hours excluding the time of stopping along the road to admire and take pictures.
+Although only about 80km from Lao Cai (along with Bat Xat – A Lu), the time to come to Y Ty is quite long, about 5-6 hours excluding the time of stopping along the road to admire and take pictures.

 The most popular means of getting to Y Ty is rent a motorbike in Lao Cai or in Sa Pa.